7 Great Things to do in Luang Prabang, Laos

 - How to Get to Luang Prabang

-With over 30 temples scattered throughout the town, visiting a temple or two is the most obvious thing to do in Luang Prabang.
-However, all too often I find myself confused with the huge range of options.
-Where do you start?
+With over 30 temples across town, this seems the obvious starting point.
+However, all too often I get lost with the huge range of options.
+So, where do you start?

 The most iconic temple in Luang Prabang is called Wat Xieng Thong which was built back in the 1500s.
 This ornate temple is located right up in the north-west corner of town where the Mekong River and Nam Khan River meet.

 Wat Xieng Thong is open daily from 8am to 5pm.
 The entrance fee is 20,000 kip (about USD 2.50), a modest price.
 Remember to be considerate, dress appropriately covering shoulders and knees, and keep your volume down, as this temple is actively visited by worshippers.

 If you loved Wat Xieng Thong then you might also like these top 10 temples around Luang Prabang.
 You’ll be able to walk to most of them within just one day.